RTXteam/RTX/README.md

 used by ARAX/RTX, in YAML format, can be found [here](code/ARAX/KnowledgeSources/API_LIST.yaml).

-# Team ARA&nbsp;Expand: who we are
+# Team Expander&nbsp;Agent: who we are

 Our team includes investigators from Oregon State University, the Pennsylvania State University, Institute for Systems Biology, and Radboud University in the